 Board of Directors

-In addition to serving as The Boston Club‘s President, Ms. Cavallaro is a founder of DeCava Consulting, a management consulting firm specializing in operational strategy implementation and organizational change.
-Previously, she was an operating executive in the telecommunications and broadband industry.
-She has held senior executive positions at eVisioner, Inc., Charter Communications, Century Communications, MediaOne, and SNET/ATT.
-Ms. Cavallaro is a former trustee of the Board of Women in Cable & Telecommunications, and a supporter of Community Servings of Boston.
-She has served on The Boston Club’s Corporate Board Committee since 2001 and has been its chair since 2008.
+|JoAnn Cavallaro, President||In addition to serving as The Boston Club‘s Immediate Past President, JoAnn Cavallaro is a founder of DeCava Consulting, a management consulting firm specializing in operational strategy implementation and organizational change.
+Previously, she was an operating executive in the telecommunications and broadband industry, and has held senior executive positions at eVisioner, Inc., Charter Communications, Century Communications, MediaOne, and SNET/ATT.
+Cavallaro is a former trustee of the Board of Women in Cable & Telecommunications, and a supporter of Community Servings of Boston.
+She has served on The Boston Club’s Corporate Board Committee since 2001.|

 |Sonja Enfinger, Secretary||Sonja Enfinger is the CEO of the Huntsville/Madison County franchise of The Business Card Holder, which provides local businesses with long-term advertising.
-She is past president of The Women’s Business Center of North Alabama and has served as a director and chair of several organizations, including Women’s Economic Development Council (Alabama), The State Board of Physical Therapy and The Salvation Army.
-A member and co-chair of “Young Leaders of The WEDC,” Ms. Enfinger serves on The Women’s Guild of The Huntsville Museum of Art and is a graduate of Leadership Huntsville/Madison County.
+She is a past president of The Women’s Business Center of North Alabama and has served as a director and chair of several organizations, including the Women’s Economic Development Council (Alabama), The State Board of Physical Therapy, and The Salvation Army.
+As a dedicated member and co-chair of “Young Leaders of The WEDC,” Enfinger serves on The Women’s Guild of The Huntsville Museum of Art and is a graduate of Leadership Huntsville/Madison County.
 She is widely recognized in the Huntsville business community as an effective civic volunteer.|

-An accomplished attorney, Ms. Ernst is a partner at Alston & Bird LLP and a director for OnBoard (Georgia).
-Ms. Ernst concentrates her legal practice on public and private company securities offerings, mergers and acquisitions, venture capital financings, and joint ventures, with an emphasis in the health care sector.
+|Sarah Ernst||Sarah Ernst is a partner at Alston & Bird LLP and a director for OnBoard (Georgia).
+Ernst concentrates her legal practice on public and private company securities offerings, mergers and acquisitions, venture capital financings, and joint ventures, with an emphasis in the health care sector.
 She also regularly advises legal clients on Securities and Exchange Commission (SEC) compliance, reporting obligations and corporate governance matters.|

 |Donna Evans||As CEO of the Colorado Women’s Chamber of Commerce (CWCC), Donna Evans also serves as President and CEO of Women’s Leadership Foundation (WLF, Colorado).
-Prior to her current position, Ms. Evans was the director of public policy and strategic partnerships for the Downtown Denver Partnership.
+Prior to her current position, Evans was the director of public policy and strategic partnerships for the Downtown Denver Partnership.
 She has also held various leadership positions in public policy, strategic planning, business development and marketing for a large technology corporation, higher education facility and non-profit organizations.|

 |Pam Porter||Pam Porter is executive vice president of strategic consulting at Opportunity Finance Network, a national membership organization for the community development financial institutions industry.
 At OFM, she leads the organization’s consulting practice, providing services to community development lenders, banks, foundations and social impact investors.
 She has three decades of experience in the business and finance sectors and is an active member of The Forum of Executive Women (Philadelphia).
-Ms. Porter is also a board member of Colonial American Bank and was appointed by the Department of Commerce to serve on the Board of Examiners for the Baldrige National Quality Award.|
+Porter is a board member of Colonial American Bank and was appointed by the Department of Commerce to serve on the Board of Examiners for the Baldrige National Quality Award.|

-In addition to serving as President and CEO of Central Exchange (Missouri), Ms. Rojas is vice president of community engagement for Truman Medical Centers (TMC) where she pursues innovative revenue opportunities for service and sustainability.
+|CiCi Rojas||In addition to serving as President & CEO of Central Exchange (Missouri), CiCi Rojas is the VP of community engagement for Truman Medical Centers (TMC).
 Previously, she assisted diverse businesses as an executive for the Hispanic Chambers of Commerce in Dallas, Kansas City and Washington, D.C.
-In 2009, Ms. Rojas was named the Minority Corporate Business Advocate of the Year by the Dallas Business Journal.
-She is a recipient of the NFL Hispanic Heritage Leadership Award presented by the Kansas City Chiefs, as well as the Girl Scouts’ Pearl Award for her exemplary professional and community achievements.
-An active member of her community, she serves on the boards of the Heartland Women’s Leadership Council, Metropolitan Community College’s Foundation, the BATS Exchange Listing and Hearing Review Council, among others.
+An active member of her community, Rojas was named the Minority Corporate Business Advocate of the Year by the Dallas Business Journal in 2009 and has been a recipient of the NFL Hispanic Heritage Leadership Award presented by the Kansas City Chiefs, as well as the Girl Scouts’ Pearl Award for her professional & community achievements.|